-- Toe Curls: Push the patient’s toes forward so that they curl in and then backward.
+- Toe Curls: Push the patient’s toes forward so that they curl in and then straighten them back up.

-Consider buying a resistance band or a leg lifter to help you stretch your legs.
-The video below will teach you how to stretch your ankles, hamstrings, gluts, and lateral rotators.
+Consider buying a resistance band or a leg lifter to help stretch your legs.
+The video below will teach you how to stretch your ankles, hamstrings, glutes, and lateral rotators.

-If you have some motor control in your legs, try these additional exercises:
+If you have some control over your leg movements, try these additional exercises: